marcusgia2505/classsExGameInstructions/docs/042_elements.rst

 variable name
 	The value will be saved under this name as a global variable and can be retrieved by that name.

-for each player
+for each participant
-	If you switch this on, you can set the value for each player separatly.
-The value will be stored as a global variable in an array with the player ID as index.
+	If you switch this on, you can set the value for each participant separatly.
+The value will be stored as a global variable in an array with the participant ID as index.

 default
 	You can set a default.